projectcalico/calico/docs/kubernetes/AWSIntegration.md

 Create the pod with `kubectl create -f busybox.yaml`

-And check it's Calico endpoint with `ETCD_AUTHORITY=<MASTER_PRIVATE_IPV4>:6666 calicoctl endpoint show --detailed`
+And check its Calico endpoint with `ETCD_AUTHORITY=<MASTER_IPV4>:6666 calicoctl endpoint show --detailed`.
+You should see that both an IP address and a profile have been assigned to the pod.

-For more information on configuring Calico for Kubernetes, see our [Kubernetes Integration docs](KubernetesIntegration.md).

 For more information on programming Calico Policy in Kubernetes, see our [Kubernetes Policy docs](KubernetesPolicy.md).